EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 ## 1. Introduction

-The rocksdb project started at [Facebook](https://www.facebook.com/Engineering) as an experiment to  develop an efficient database software that can realize the full potential of storing data on flash drives.
+The rocksdb project started at [Facebook](https://www.facebook.com/Engineering) as an experiment to  develop an efficient database software that can realize the full potential of storing data on fast storage, especially flash storage and RAM storage.
 It is a C++ library and can be used to store keys-and-values where keys and values are arbitrary size byte streams.
-It has support for atomic reads and atomic writes but not general purpose transactions.
+It has support for atomic reads and atomic writes.
 It has highly flexible configurable settings that can be tuned to run on a variety of production environments: it can be configured to run on data on pure memory, flash, hard disks or on HDFS.
 It has support for various compression algorithms and good tools for production support and debugging.

-Some portions of the code has been inherited from the open source [leveldb](https://code.google.com/p/leveldb/) project.
-If you have an application that uses leveldb, you should be able to use rocksdb by changing a few line of code in your application.
+Rocksdb borrows significant code from the open source [leveldb](https://code.google.com/p/leveldb/) project as well as significant ideas from [Apache HBase](http://hbase.apache.org/).
+It also builds upon code and ideas that were built at Facebook before the birth of rocksdb.

 ## 2. Assumptions and Goals

 ### Performance: